How Fast Is An Anaconda?

 How do anacondas hunt their prey?

-Anacondas use their agility and stealth to catch their prey.
-Since anacondas don’t have venom to kill their prey, they use a combination of camouflage and swift movement to sneak up on their prey undetected.
-Once they have locked onto their target, they quickly coil around it with their powerful muscles and squeeze until the animal suffers cardiac arrest.
-Then they swallow the animal whole as it dies.
+Anacondas use their agility and stealth to catch prey.
+They rely on camouflage and swift movement to sneak up undetected.
+Once locked onto their target, they coil around it with powerful muscles, squeezing until the animal suffers cardiac arrest, then swallow it whole.